Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond

 Share

-In the UK, the term “RSJ” is still widely used on site, but in most modern projects it refers to either a Universal Beam (UB) or a Universal Column (UC).
-While they look similar, these sections have different proportions and are specified for different structural roles.
+When specifying structural steel in the UK, the term RSJ (Rolled Steel Joist) is still widely used on site, but in most modern projects it refers to either a Universal Beam (UB) or a Universal Column (UC).
+These are the two most common types of steel beams used in UK construction — and while they look similar, they have different proportions and are specified for different structural roles.

 What Is a Universal Beam (UB)?